JDLabOrg/IUManual-EN/007_01_widget_basic.rst

 .. thumbnail:: resource_new/box.png

-Box widget is a fundamental widget which is generated to :code:`<div>` tag.
+Box widget is a basic widget which is generated to :code:`<div>` tag.
 Mostly, Box widget is used to set layout and to group children widgets.

 **Property**